 Add the slurry to the pot.
 The stew will thicken up so make sure to stir so the slurry is evenly distributed.

 Simmer for another 5 minutes.
-Add salt and pepper to taste.
+Add salt and pepper to taste (as needed).

 Serve immediately.
 Garnish with fresh chopped parsley.